marilia-borgo/djavue-template/README.md

 # d-jà vue

-Being a web-developer for 18 years, I have found that by doing things in a certain way, there will be a higher chance that:
+I have found that by doing things in a certain way, there will be a higher chance that:

 - I and other team members will be more productive
 - clients will be happier